CSIS-iLab/india-states/_analysis/states-update-october-9-2019.md

 **Himachal Pradesh**

-Even with 90 percent of Himachal Pradesh’s population residing in rural areas, the state has ranked among the top three states in India’s Child Well-Being Index, and in the top 10 for improved health index scores in NITI Aayog’s Health Index Report of 2019. **Source:** [Swach India](https://swachhindia.ndtv.com/swasth-report-of-himachal-pradesh-making-a-steady-progress-himachal-improves-in-malnutrition-under-5-status-39078/)
+Even with 90 percent of Himachal Pradesh’s population residing in rural areas, the state has ranked among the top three states in India’s Child Well-Being Index, and in the top 10 for improved health index scores in NITI Aayog’s Health Index Report of 2019. **Source:** [Swach India](https://swachhindia.ndtv.com/swasth-report-of-himachal-pradesh-making-a-steady-progress-himachal-improves-in-malnutrition-under-5-status-39078/) **In Detail:** [NITI Aayog Health Index Report](http://social.niti.gov.in/uploads/sample/health_index_report.pdf) **In Detail:** [India Child Well Being Report](https://www.worldvision.in/wvreports/India-Child-Wellbeing-Report-Web.pdf)

 **Jammu and Kashmir**